ahmedmagds/WhatsGNU/README.md

 $git clone https://github.com/ahmedmagds/WhatsGNU
 $cd WhatsGNU
 $chmod +x WhatsGNU.py
+$export PATH=$PATH:/path/to/folder/having/WhatsGNU
 ```
+If you need it permanently, you can add this last line to your .bashrc or .bash_profile
 ## Test
 * Type WhatsGNU.py -h and it should output help screen.
 * Type WhatsGNU.py -v and you should see an output like WhatsGNU.py 1.0.